underlines/awesome-ml/llm-tools.md

 - [superpower-chatgpt](https://github.com/saeedezzati/superpower-chatgpt) chrome extension / firefox addon to add missing features like Folders, Search, and Community Prompts to ChatGPT
 - [Lumos](https://github.com/andrewnguonly/Lumos) Chrome Extension with OLlama Backend as a RAG LLM co-pilot for browsing the web
 - [chatGPTBox](https://github.com/josStorer/chatGPTBox) add useful LLM chat-boxes to github and other websites, supporting self-hosted model (RWKV, llama.cpp, ChatGLM)
+- [page-assist](https://github.com/n4ze3m/page-assist) Local AI-powered browsing assistant supporting Ollama, gemini Nano (in chrome), LM Studio etc. with a sidebar interface and ChatGPT-style Web UI for interacting with AI models directly from any webpage in Chrome, Firefox, or Edge

 ## Agents / Automatic GPT